Nick Apollo Forte

 Nick Apollo Forte (born Nicola Antonio Forte; June 14, 1938 – February 26, 2020) was an American musician and actor.

 Early life

 Forte was born in Waterbury, Connecticut.
 At age 12, he won a local talent contest playing "Lady of Spain" on piano.
-At 18, he got his first break playing second billing to Della Reese at the famed Apollo Theatre; this led him to change his performing name to "Nick Apollo Forte" and drop out of high school to pursue a music career.
+At 18, he got his first break playing second billing to Della Reese at the famed Apollo Theatre; this led him to change his performing name to "Nick Apollo" and drop out of high school to pursue a music career.

-After many years of Forte singing in lounges and producing and distributing his own records, a casting agent for Woody Allen discovered one of Forte's albums, Images, in a record store on Broadway.
-Allen cast the singer as Lou Canova in his 1984 film Broadway Danny Rose.
-For his work, he received positive reviews.
-Forte also appeared on Johnny Carson's Tonight Show on February 16, 1984.
+After many years of Forte (as "Nick Apollo") singing in lounges and producing and distributing his own records, a casting agent for Woody Allen discovered the Nick Apollo album Images in a record store on Broadway.
+Deciding he was perfect to play a classic lounge singer, Allen cast Forte as Lou Canova in his 1984 film Broadway Danny Rose.
+At this point, Forte adjusted his stage name to Nick Apollo Forte, which he used for the rest of his career.

+Forte received third billing in Broadway Danny Rose, and his work received positive reviews.
+Forte also performed two of his original songs in the film ("Agita" and "My Bambina"), alongside some classic American Songbook material.

+Forte appeared on Johnny Carson's Tonight Show on February 16, 1984.